parallelworks/ocean-parcels/README.md

 worker you're building and converting that container image to Singularity.
 Those steps were done manually and are documented below.

+# Container

+## Docker (and Singularity)

+The Dockerfile is based on the Dockerfile at github.com/stefangary/socks with some minor experimentation.
+In particular, it was essential to get the right Python/Miniconda version.

+Docker and Singularity differ in some important ways, [Turner-Trauring (2021)](https://pythonspeed.com/articles/containers-filesystem-data-processing/) is an **excellent** summary.
+Key take home points:
+1. **Docker** containers are *isolated* so special processes are necessary for the container to see host system files (e.g. Docker Volumes, mounting).
+2. **Singularty** containers are *permeable* (you keep the same UID, automatic access $HOME, $PWD, and /tmp on host file system).

+In general, I like to make images as Docker containers because they can be easily converted to Singularity.
+It's harder for Mac/Win users to run Singularity containers; by providing Docker containers, it's easier to share with others.

 ## Building the Docker container image